github/gh-net/docs/SUPPORTED_NETWORK_PROTOCOLS.md

 <br />

-Legend: ✅ - currently supported 🏃 - in progress 🙅 - not applicable `?` - unknown / not tested
+Legend: ✅ - currently supported 🏃 - in progress `?` - unknown / not tested

 <br />